 First, the generated code might be simply incomplete, such as skeleton code with “TODO” comments generated from class diagrams.
 I’m not a fan of this, because I think that in the long run such code generation is outright counterproductive.

 Second, most code generating tools impose a specific physical design (by physical design I mean partitioning of the code into directories, and files, such as header files and implementation files).
 For example, for generation of C/C++ code (which dominate real-time embedded programming), the beaten path is to generate <class>.h and <class>.cpp files for every class.
-But what if I want to put class declaration in a file scope?
+But what if I want to put class declaration in a file scope of a .cpp file and not to generate the <class>.h file at all?
 Actually, I often want to do this to achieve even better encapsulation.
 A typical tool would not allow me to do this.

 And finally, all too often the automatically generated code is hard to integrate with other code, not created by the tool.
 For example, a class definition might rely on many included header files.
 But while most tools recognize that and allow inserting some custom beginning of the file, they don’t allow to insert code in an arbitrary place in the file.